-While Program Goals can be changed at any time without approval by the department, there is an approval process for changing SLOs or other details of the Academic Assessment.
-Changes for SLOs and related assessment activities are reviewed and approved by the Academic Assessment Committee.
+While Program Goals can be changed at any time without approval by the department, there is an approved Academic Assessment Plan for measuring SLO's for each program.
+Changes for SLO's and related assessment activities are reviewed and approved by the Academic Assessment Committee.